 My Notes

-Science: My adult sons’ mental health issues ignited my interest in learning “neurobiology lite” about our mental, emotional, and sensory processes and what can and does go “wrong,” I mean, “different.”
-As a non-scientist, I take time to understand the science before attempting to “translate” it into lay language.
-I go for accuracy and clarity, but mental health disorders are exceedingly complex.
-I’m interested in new research, the evolutionary roots of an emotion or disorder, and the briefer history of conceptualizing what’s going on within and without, usually starting with Freud.
+Science: My adult sons’ mental health issues ignited my interest in learning neurobiology at an accessible level — about our mental, emotional, and sensory processes and what changes for so many people.
+As a non-scientist, I take time to understand the science before “translating” it to lay language.
+I aim for accuracy and clarity, but mental health disorders are exceedingly complex.
+I’m interested in new research, the evolutionary roots of an emotion or disorder, and the history of conceptualizing our understanding, which often begins with Freud.

-Acronyms: For the sake of brevity, I refer to mental health conditions by their acronyms.
+• Acronyms: For the sake of brevity, I refer to mental health conditions by their acronyms.
 I always spell out terms before using the acronym.
 Like BD for bipolar disorder.
 I found that narcissists refer to themselves as narcs.
 I don’t do that, unless directly quoting someone.

 • Narcissist, narcissistic, and narcissism are tough words to type — and yet there are no handy shortcuts.
 What I won’t do is repeatedly write person with narcissistic tendencies or something similar.
 I use narcissist to cover anyone on the narcissist spectrum, with context making it clear whether I’m discussing mild or severe conditions.